 As we mentioned, there is one set of circumstances where these rules don’t apply: information collected for preventive or counselling services offered directly to the child.

-This includes child protection programmes, therapy, and services related to health and wellbeing.
+This includes child protection programmes, therapy and services related to health and wellbeing.

-If your school provides services such as these, you are permitted to seek the child’s consent directly without needing the approval of someone with parental responsibility.
+When it comes to personal data collected for these purposes, you are permitted to seek the child’s consent directly without needing the approval of someone with parental responsibility.

 In many cases, there is a reason the child has sought outside help rather than speaking to a parent, so it makes sense for the organisation to not only bypass their approval but also to keep such records separate from the rest of the data subject’s files.